Skip to main menu Skip to content Skip to footer

 Hyperactive or impulsive symptoms of ADHD

-- Has trouble staying in his seat
+• Has trouble staying in their seat

 Serious impairment

 It’s important to keep in mind that not every high-energy or impulsive child has ADHD.
-Children are diagnosed with ADHD only if they demonstrate these symptoms so often that they are causing real difficulty in at least two settings—i.e. at school and at home.
+Children are diagnosed with ADHD only if they demonstrate these symptoms so often that they are causing real difficulty in at least two settings — i.e., at school and at home.
 And the pattern that’s causing them serious impairment must persist for at least 6 months.

 Age matters